TheHorseTeaCompany

 Cleavers, Nettle, Dandelion, and Milk Thistle

-Shedding can be an intensive period for horses.
+Shedding can be an intense period for horses.
 This herbal mix is a natural and tasty supplement to support your horse during this phase.
 Many horses enjoy a bucket of herbal tea!

 Making this horse tea is simple:

-- Place the tea (sachet or loose herbs) in a bucket or large feed trough.
+- Put the tea (bag or loose herbs) into a bucket or large feeding bowl.

 - Pour at least 1 liter of warm water over it and let it steep for a while.

 - Then add about 1 liter of cold water until it is lukewarm.
 Is your horse a bit picky?
-Then add a small handful of mash if necessary.
+You can optionally add a small handful of slobber.

 Dosage